 This course focuses on language acquisition, development, and communication skills.
 Students will participate in and use virtual field observations and readings to learn about theories of and influences on how young children acquire and develop language.
 Students will be presented with an overview of the stages of oral language development and will discuss current thinking with regard to bilingualism.

 This course examines the teaching skills of inquiry and discovery-based learning in math and science for young children.
-Using current theories of development, students develop a working knowledge of methods and materials, scope and sequence of concepts through age eight, related curriculum standards, and assessment strategies.
+Using current theories of development, students develop a working knowledge of methods and materials, scope and sequence of concepts through age 8, related curriculum standards, and assessment strategies.
 The mathematical concepts of numbers, geometry, problem solving, patterns, parts and wholes, measurement, and graphing will be examined.
 The processes of science will be explored.
 Students apply sociology concepts as they relate to children within the classroom and the community at large.
 Students will also learn how to incorporate goals, objectives, and processes into integrated curriculum.

 This course will examine the foundations and theories of the creative arts with young children.
 Students will learn how to encourage imagination, flexible thinking, problem solving, and creative movement in order to formulate connections with the processes that children employ in their creative expression.
 Students will use course knowledge to plan developmentally appropriate creative activities for children.